XiaoTaoWang/HiC_pipeline/README.rst

 - *binning*: Bin filtered reads at certain resolution (original Heat Maps are generated)
 - *correcting*: Perform iterative corrections on the original Heat Maps
 - *pileup*: Streamline all 5 subcommands above from *mapping* to *correcting*.
+- *tosparse*: Convert intra-chromosomal contact matrices to sparse ones.

 Preparation
 -----------
 Before running this program, you need to carry out several other things to improve performance:

-- Re-organize your directory arrangements:
+**Re-organize your directory arrangements**

 Although not required, we recommend creating a data root directory separate from the working directory.

-- Place genome and sequencing data under the data root directory
+**Place genome and sequencing data under the data root directory**

 Genome sequences should be stored chromosome by chromosome in FASTA format under a subfolder named after corresponding genome name.
 Sequencing read-pairs should be stored in SRA or FASTQ format under another subfolder (any valid name).

-- Construct a metadata file describing your sequencing data under the working directory
+**Construct a metadata file describing your sequencing data under the working directory**

 Four columns are required: prefix of SRA file name, cell line name, biological replicate label, and restriction enzyme name.
 An example file is distributed along with this software, please check it.